kognifai/Kognifai/README.md

 -	Storage
 -	Self-service management portals

-In the Kognifai documentaion,  you will find documentation on each component, SDK documentation, and examples on how to get started developing Kognifai App, Services and Connectors.
+In the Kognifai documentation,  you will find documentation on each component, SDK documentation, and examples on how to get started developing Kognifai App, Services and Connectors.

 Together, all these components fit into an architectural diagram like this (See the image below) and make it a complete digital platform called “Kognifai”.